Forward (association football): False 9

 Lionel Messi (front, no. 10) has been used in the false 9 position to much success throughout parts of his career.

-A false 9, similar to a more advanced attacking midfielder/playmaker role, is an unconventional lone striker or centre-forward, who drops deep into midfield.
-The purpose of this is that it creates a problem for opposing centre-backs who can either follow the false 9, leaving space behind them for onrushing midfielders, forwards or wingers to exploit, or leaving the false 9 to have time and space to dribble or pick out a pass.
-The term comes from the traditional number for centre-forwards (nine), and the fact that normally a centre-forward traditionally stayed near the line of defenders until they got an opportunity to move past them toward goal.
+A false 9, similar to a more advanced attacking midfielder or playmaker, is an unconventional lone striker or centre-forward, who drops deep into midfield.
+A false 9 creates a problem for opposing centre-backs who can either follow the false 9, leaving space behind them for onrushing opponents to exploit, or giving the false 9 time and space to dribble or pick out a pass.
+The term comes from the traditional number for centre-forwards (nine), and the fact that a centre-forward traditionally stayed near the line of defenders until they had an opportunity to move past them toward the goal.
 Key attributes for a false 9 are similar to those of a deep-lying striker: dribbling ability to take advantage of space between the lines, good short passing ability to link up with the midfield and vision to play through teammates making runs from deep to goal.

 The first false 9 in a World Cup was Juan Peregrino Anselmo in the Uruguay national team, although he could not play the match against Argentina in the 1930 World Cup due to injury.
 Matthias Sindelar was the false 9 of the Wunderteam, the Austria national team, in 1934.
 In South America, in 1941, River Plate's La Máquina team started using the left winger Adolfo Pedernera as a man of reference.
 When Pedernera transferred to Atlanta, a young Alfredo Di Stéfano took his place.
 A false 9 was also utilised by Hungary at the beginning of the 1950s, with striker Nándor Hidegkuti acting in the role as a deep-lying centre forward.
-In 1953, English football was astounded by the Hungarian team which beat England 6–3 at Wembley Stadium.
+In 1953, English football was astounded by the Hungarian team which defeated England 6–3 at Wembley Stadium.
 The Revie Plan was a variation on the tactics used by the Hungarians, involving Don Revie playing as a deep-lying centre-forward.
 Revie started attacks by coming into the centre of the field to receive the ball, drawing the opposing centre-half out of position.
 The role can also be compared to the false role in which Hidegkuti operated.
 The system was first implemented by the Manchester City reserve team.
 They used the system and went unbeaten for the last 26 games of the 1953–54 season.
 Before the start of the 1954–55 season, Manchester City manager Les McDowall called his team into pre-season training two weeks early to try the new tactic.
 Manchester City lost their first game using the system 5–0, but as the players got more used to the system, it started to become more successful.
 Manchester City used the system to help them reach the 1955 FA Cup Final, but they lost to Newcastle United 3–1.
 The following year, City again reached the final where they played Birmingham City, this time winning 3–1.